From the world's best butter to D-Day Beaches and Memorials, Normandy has something for everyone

 Notes on the Normandy Map

 The gray dashed lines indicate the rail lines that run through Normandy.
 As you can see from the map, Normandy isn't so far from Paris, the train from Paris Saint-Lazare to Vernon (the closest stop to Giverny) takes around 45 minutes, running along the river Seine.
 The D-Day beaches, the most famous of which are marked in red on the map, are about 150 rail miles from Paris, stopping at Caen where there is bus service to the beaches as well as rental car offices (directly across from the train station at Caen).
-A car is recommended when you wish to visit the D Day memorials unless you take a tour from Paris like our highly recommended Tour Guy extravaganza: Day Trip from Paris to Normandy Beaches and WWII Memorials.
-The tour is highly rated and you can get an additional 5% off by using the promo code WANDERING.
+A car is recommended when you wish to visit the D Day memorials unless you take a D-Day tour.

 Normandy: Places to Visit

 Besides the D-Day beaches, two of the top places to visit in Normandy are Mont St. Michel, the most visited site in Normandy, and Giverny--two attrations at opposite ends of Normandy.
 These sites are well known to travelers, but the charm of Normandy is visiting the smaller villages.
 There's a lot of history here--and artists have eagerly sought out the Normandy light.